 While the County feels confident that the moderate growth scenario will likely be how future growth occurs, it is also important to plan for unforeseeable variables that could cause faster growth in the County as was the case in the early 2000s.
 The high growth scenario assumes growth occurring about 50% above the moderate growth scenario.
-As shown in the chart, if the high growth scenario would occur, it would add approximately 26,200 new households between 2020 and 2040.
-Using the County's growth ratio goals regarding urban vs. rural development (80% urban, 20% rural) that would mean that we would expect about 20,960 new households in the urbanized areas.
+As shown in Table 14-6, if the high growth scenario would occur, it would add approximately 26,200 new households between 2020 and 2040.
+Using the County's growth ratio goals with regard to urban vs. rural development (80% urban, 20% rural) that would mean that we would expect about 20,960 new households in the urbanized areas.

-Table 14-6: High Growth Scenario
+Table 14-6: High Growth Scenerio